 As you can see, there are quite some sights and nice hikes located along the Icefields Parkway.
 Depending on what you would like to see and if you prefer to do some hikes, you’ll probably want to spend the night on a campsite along the route.

-When we visited, campsites did close down already (before end of season, because of extreme winter conditions).
-From my previous research we would otherwise have stayed at one of the following spots:
+When we visited, campsites did close down already (before the end of the season, because of extreme winter conditions).
+From my previous research, we would otherwise have stayed at one of the following spots:

 – Wilcox Creek Campground